FlyingFathead/cassette-calibrator/README.md

 * Record onto your master deck/cassette
 * Play back from the deck into your interface
 * Capture as `recorded.wav` (same sample rate as generated)
+* Record at 24-bit if you can; just keep the sample rate the same.

 Avoid any AGC/NR/enhancers in the interface path.